-In the month of March, AAH in partnership with Maridi FM organized a soccer tournament to raise awareness about HIV/AIDS, particularly among the youth in Maridi.
-The game was played between the hospital staff of Maridi State Hospital and the staff for Maridi FM radio station.
-The game had the objective to exchange regular information and lessons learned in order to enhance the role of sports and youth in the fight against AIDS at community level.
-In a world where half of HIV positive people are women, such sports programmes helped disseminate information about STD/HIV/AIDS among the youth.
+In March 2018, AAH South Sudan in partnership with local radio station Maridi FM organized a soccer tournament to raise awareness about HIV/AIDS, particularly among the youth in the County.
+The match was played between hospital staff of Maridi State Hospital and staff for Maridi FM radio station.
+The soccer match aimed to create a platform for information exchange and lessons learned in order to enhance the role of sports in the fight against AIDS at community level.

 AAH-I and Maridi FM staff were on hand distribute leaflets with information on prevention and management of HIV/AIDS, and offer counseling and testing services at a booth that was set up during the match.
 Over 184 youths (89 female and 95 male) were tested for HIV/AIDS.
 People visiting the booth also received information about strategies for accepting of the people living with HIV/AIDS within the community.